-We recommend using prefabricated shower niches that are made out of ABS , which is a lightweight, but very durable material.
+We recommend using prefabricated shower niches that are made out of ABS (which is a thermoplastic resin named Acrylonitrile-Butadiene-Styrene or “ABS” for short), which is a lightweight, but very durable material.
 It is virtually indestructible without the clutter and leaks.

-Most prefabricated shower niches are designed in a way so that the water doesn’t sit in the shelf.
-In other words, the bottom of the shelves are slightly angled so the water falls out nicely, rather than puddling and causing problems later down the road.
+Most prefabricated shower niches are designed in a way so that the water doesn’t sit on the shelf.
+In other words, the bottoms of the shelves are slightly angled so the water falls out nicely, rather than puddling and causing problems later down the road.

 When shopping for your prefab shower niche, be sure that you get something tall enough for the largest possible bottles of shampoo (think Costco size bottles with a hand pump).